antzGames/OpenVAT-for-Godot/README.md

 ## Demo

 A demo is provided.
 Just run the project.
-Pressing SPACE or F1 will load the next scene.
+Pressing `SPACE` or `F1` key will load the next scene.

-Pressing F3 will display more FPS information.
+Pressing the `F3` key will display more FPS information.

-MSAA 2x is set at the project level.
-Turning off MSAA improves performance.
+`MSAA 2x` is set at the project level.
+Turning off `MSAA` improves performance.

 ## Using the OpenVAT Godot shader on its own